Puerto Rico Electronic Export Information (EEI) Form

-Should I file an Electronic Export Information (EEI) Form?
+Will I Need to File an Electronic Export Information (EEI) Form?

-Federal law also requires a Written Authorization Form in order for U-Pack to file the EEI on your behalf.
-We will email this form to you at the time of reservation, and you must return it completed at least one week prior to your scheduled trailer or ReloCube drop-off date.
+Federal law requires a Written Authorization Form in order for U-Pack to file the EEI on your behalf.
+We will email this form to you at the time of reservation (or you can download it above), and you must return it completed at least one week prior to your scheduled trailer or ReloCube® drop-off date.
 The form will be imaged and then U-Pack will file the EEI with the U.S. Census Bureau prior to your shipment departing.
 This process helps ensure your shipment is not detained.

 *Note: U-Pack cannot transport anything with a Vehicle Identification Number (VIN) to Puerto Rico.